benjymous/annotations/sandman/sandman.52.md

 - #### Panel 3

   **Quinsy**: suppurative tonsillitis.
 Derived from the Greek "kunanche"; as we will see in [issue 55](sandman.55.md), many of the names around Litharge seem to be Greek-derived.

-"Spartan quality goatskins": a reference to Trojans, a brand of condom.
+  **"Spartan quality goatskins"**: a reference to Trojans, a brand of condom.

 - #### Panel 4